Top-NotchOutdoorSearch

 • USB-C PD and USB-A ports plus MC4

-• Our top-scoring panel on test
+• Our top-scoring panel in this guide

 Cons